zhuth/ocrmypdf-paddleocr-remote/README.md

 ## How It Works

-The plugin implements the OCRmyPDF `OcrEngine` interface, which requires:

-1. **Language support**: Maps OCRmyPDF/Tesseract language codes to PaddleOCR codes
-2. **Text detection**: Uses PaddleOCR to detect text regions in images
-3. **Text recognition**: Recognizes text within detected regions
-4. **hOCR generation**: Converts PaddleOCR output to hOCR format for OCRmyPDF to overlay on PDFs

-PaddleOCR processes each page image and returns bounding boxes with recognized text and confidence scores.
+The plugin implements the OCRmyPDF `OcrEngine` interface, by invoking a remote PaddleOCR API to processes each page image and returns bounding boxes with recognized text and confidence scores.
 The plugin converts this to hOCR (HTML-based OCR) format, which OCRmyPDF uses to create a searchable PDF.

 ## Bounding Box Accuracy

-This plugin includes optimized bounding box calculation for accurate text selection in the output PDF:
+Thanks to the original `ocrmypdf-paddleocr` plugin, this plugin also includes optimized bounding box calculation for accurate text selection in the output PDF:

 ### Improved Word-Level Boxes